itzParthT/Railway-Reservation-Kisok/README.md

 A menu-driven railway reservation system designed to simplify ticket booking.
 Passengers can reserve seats, view train details, and check fares with ease, ensuring a seamless and user-friendly booking experience.

-Java + MySql  based simple project
+Java + MySql  based simple project.